 Rape has become one of the most prevalent weapons of war employed in countries worldwide.
-Thousands of survivors of sexual violence from Nepal to Colombia now live in silence and shame without even the most basic services for treatment and mechanisms for accountability.
+Hundreds of thousands of survivors of sexual violence from Nepal to Colombia now live in silence and shame without even the most basic services for treatment and mechanisms for accountability.

 This project seeks to enhance the awareness within the international community and inspire action and accountability in policymaking at both the local and international levels.
 Target audiences include policymakers, academics, legal experts, and program specialists whose reach extends beyond the international stage to the field.